gids-dadi/Leaderboard-Project/README.md

 # Leaderboard-Project

-Leaderboard project to enter score of individuals -basic setup.
+Leaderboard project to enter scores of individuals -basic setup.

 ## Built With